GoogleCloudPlatform/firebase-ios-samples/README.md

 - From Xcode, select **Product** > **Build**.

 ## Testing the app

+Follow these steps to run the sample app and store messages in the Realtime Database:

 - From Xcode, select **Product** > **Run**.
 Xcode launches the sample app on the iOS Simulator.